 Have you ever had a heat rash?
 Ever since I became an adolescent, I started sweating excessively, especially in my armpits, but also in my groin area.
 My pants would often have sweat stains in that area.
 I preferred to put on dark pants when I knew that I would sweat a lot.

 The problem was not that much the sweating, though, but the heat rash that came after sweating.
 If it becomes bad enough because you do not attend it in time, it develops into a hurtful heat rash.
 You will not even know how to walk for a few hours, not sleep in the night, and maybe even hate to walk the next day.

 I dreaded that situation because it happened to me when we had picknick days or days that we worked outside in the heat.
 My armpit sweating was excessive all the time, no matter what activities I did, but sweating in the groin area became a serious problem when working physically, without being able to take a shower shortly afterward.

 Some people get a heat rash in their neck, armpits, breasts, and other body parts.
 It seems like wherever skin touches skin, sweating, and evaporation is more complicated which turns into a rash.

 In this post, I am going to share the definition of a heat rash and a few facts about it.
-I also pretend to tell you how you can get rid of a heat rash or prevent it in the first place.
+I also pretend to tell you how to get rid of a heat rash or prevent it in the first place.

 What Is A Heat Rash